<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=938154&amp;fmt=gif">

 Forecasts vs. Projections: What's the Big Difference?

-Financial statements look at historical performance.
-But there are times when you want forward-looking reports to help your business make strategic investment decisions, evaluate the viability of a turnaround plan, or apply for a loan.
+Financial statements look at historical performance, but when it comes to forecasting versus projecting future outcomes, businesses require detailed insights to make strategic investment decisions, evaluate the viability of a turnaround plan, or apply for a loan.
 Your accountant can help ensure the assumptions underlying prospective financial statements make sense in today’s volatile marketplace.

 (Download Video Transcript)